cshutchinson/Cube/README.md

 #Cube
 ##A Rubik's Cube API
-Given a cube in the format specified, a face to rotate, and a rotation direction - will return the resulting cube.
+Given a cube in the format specified, a face to rotate, and a rotation direction - will return the resulting cube with the rotation applied.

 ###Cube DSL
 A cube object is composed of 6 faces each of which are defined as a nine character string.